-Northwest Arkansas Community College Legislative Joint Auditing Committee
+NorthWest Arkansas Community College Legislative Joint Auditing Committee

-We have audited the financial statements of the business-type activities and the discretely presented component unit of Northwest Arkansas Community College (College), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2012, which collectively comprise the College's basic financial statements and have issued our report thereon dated September 10, 2013.
-Our report includes a reference to other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Other auditors audited the financial statements of the Northwest Arkansas Community College Foundation, Inc., as described in our report on the College's financial statements.
-The financial statements of the Northwest Arkansas Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards and accordingly this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with the Northwest Arkansas Community College Foundation, Inc.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of NorthWest Arkansas Community College (College), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated August 6, 2014.
+Our report includes a reference to other auditors who audited the financial statements of the NorthWest Arkansas Community College Foundation, Inc., as described in our report on the College's financial statements.
+The financial statements of the NorthWest Arkansas Community College Foundation, Inc., were not audited in accordance with Government Auditing Standards.